Bawdeswell: Transport

 Bawdeswell is situated on the X29 bus route between Norwich and Fakenham with a regular daytime service.
 Norwich railway station is 15+1/2 mi distant by road.
-There is a service to and from London and frequent trains to Cambridge, Great Yarmouth and Lowestoft, Cromer and Sheringham plus a cross country service to Liverpool.
+There is a service to and from London and frequent trains to Cambridge, Great Yarmouth and Lowestoft, Cromer and Sheringham plus a cross-country service to Liverpool.
 Norwich International Airport is 13 mi by road from Bawdeswell and can be reached in about 25 minutes by car.
-A community car scheme for transport to medical appointments is run by the Parish Council with financial assistance from Breckland Council.